Dylan Kerr

-Dylan Kerr (born 14 January 1967) is a Maltese-born English football manager and former professional footballer who played as a left back.
-He is currently acting head coach for South African Premier Division club Marumo Gallants.
+Dylan Kerr (born 14 January 1967) is a Maltese-born English football manager and former professional player who was most recently the head coach at South African Premier Division club Marumo Gallants.

+He is working as a coach for Soccer Stars United in the USA.

 Playing career

+Leeds United

-Kerr began his playing career with Sheffield Wednesday.
+A left-back, Kerr began his playing career with Sheffield Wednesday.

 After gaining playing experience in South Africa with Arcadia Shepherds, he returned to the UK and joined Leeds United in 1989.

-He made a number of appearances in the Leeds United first team as they won the Division 2 and Division 1 titles, but was unable to hold down a regular starting place.
+He made a number of appearances in the Leeds United first team as they won the Division 2 and Division 1 titles.

+Reading

 Kerr joined Reading in the summer of 1993 and won the player of the season award in his first season, as Reading won the Division 2 title.

 He was part of the Reading side that finished second in Division 1 the following season but missed out on automatic promotion to the Premier League, as the division was being restructured.

 Reading reached the 1995 Division 1 play-off final, but Kerr was not included in the match day squad.
 Reading lost 4-3 after extra-time against Bolton Wanderers.

+Kilmarnock and Hamilton Academical

 Kerr left Reading in 1996 to join Kilmarnock and won the 1996-97 Scottish Cup with them.

 After a spell with Slough Town, he signed for Hamilton Academical in January 2001 and won the SFL Division 3 title.

+Greenock Morton

-Then, after a brief spell with Exeter City, he returned to Scotland and spent the 2001–02 season at Greenock Morton.
+After a brief spell with Exeter City, Kerr returned to Scotland and spent the 2001–02 season at Greenock Morton.

+Return to Hamilton Academical

-He had spells with Harrogate Town and Gateshead before returning to Hamilton Academical in 2003.
+Kerr had spells with Harrogate Town and Gateshead before returning to Hamilton Academical in 2003.
 He finished his playing career with Kilwinning Rangers.

-Coaching career
+Coaching and management career

-Kerr has won multiple league titles and cup competitions as a head coach in Africa and Asia and has helped a number of South African Premier Division clubs avoid relegation.
+Kerr has won two league titles and five cup competitions since 2014 as a head coach in Vietnam, Tanzania, Kenya and South Africa and has helped four South African Premier Division clubs avoid relegation after taking charge with the club in danger of being relegated.
+He guided Marumo Gallants to the 2022–23 CAF Confederation Cup semi-finals.